Elections in Andhra Pradesh: History of political parties

+During 2024 Assembly and Lok Sabha elections (total 175) TDP won (135) with a landslide historic victory in both elections.
+Currently there is no actual opposition in the state assembly since the opposition YSRCP did not secure enough seats (required 18, won 11).
+JanaSena getting second highest no. of seats (21) and BJP (8) in Andhra Pradesh.

 Election Commission

 Elections in Andhra Pradesh are conducted by the Election Commission of India whose state level head is the Chief Election Commissioner of Andhra Pradesh, the authority created under the Constitution.
 It is a well established convention that once the election process commences, no courts intervene until the results are declared by the election commission.
 During the elections, vast powers are assigned to the election commission to the extent that it can function as a civil court, if needed.

 Electoral process

 The latest election in Andhra Pradesh were conducted in two phases.
 All citizens of India above 18 years of age are eligible to enrol as voters in the electoral rolls.
 It is the responsibility of the eligible voters to enrol.
 Normally, voter registrations are allowed at latest one week prior to the last date for nomination of candidates.

 Pre elections

 The Election Commission's Model Code of Conduct enters into force as soon as the notification for polls is issued.
 This places restrictions on the campaigning by political parties as well as prohibits certain government actions that would unduly influence the election.